fact-project/fact-tools/src/site/markdown/stdAnalysis/standardAnalysis.md

  - prevEventAndSkip.xml: no dependency
  - calibration.xml: property "drsfile" set
  - extraction.xml: property "integralGainFile" set, for real data files: property pixelDelayFile set
+ - cleaning.xml: for real data files: the [AuxService](../aux.html) has to be set (to handle Zeta Tauri)
- - sourceParameter.xml: for real data files: property "trackingFile" and property "sourceFile" set
+ - sourceParameter.xml: for real data files: the [AuxService](../aux.html) has to be set